forms but include student information;

 The Master of Arts Program in Communication Studies at Cal State Fullerton allows students to develop a broad understanding of Communication Studies as a discipline and an in-depth emphasis in an area of concentration, such as argumentation and persuasion, interpersonal, intercultural, and organizational communication.
 Our graduate students reflect the community of diversity at Cal State Fullerton, including international students and students of various ethnic backgrounds.
 There are more than a dozen faculty members in the Department of Human Communication Studies.
 Many have national or international reputations in their areas of research.
 Each is committed to helping students learn to apply theory and research in practical settings, such as training and development and conflict mediation.
 The department also offers excellent training for students who want to teach at the college level, including hands-on experience in teaching their own classes.

-The Master of Arts in Communication Studies is designed for students who have an interest in and background for the study of communication theory and process.
-The degree is designed to give students broad exposure to the discipline and, at the same time, allow them to specialize in one area (i.e., argumentation and persuasion, intercultural communication, interpersonal communication, organizational communication, or rhetorical theory and criticism).
-The Master of Arts is an advanced degree and all students are expected to complete comprehensive examinations, or write a thesis or research project as part of completing their degrees.
+The Communication Studies MA is designed for students who have an interest in and background for advanced study of communication theories and processes.
+The degree is designed to provide broad exposure to the discipline and, at the same time, allow students to specialize in one area (e.g., argumentation and persuasion, critical-cultural studies, digital media, health, instructional, intercultural, interpersonal, organizational, rhetoric, etc.).
+The MA is an advanced degree and all students are expected to complete comprehensive exams, a thesis, or a research project.

 Department of Human Communication Studies

 California State University, Fullerton

 Note: From the end of May through August, graduate advisor availability is intermittent.
 Questions about the program can be directed to the department chair.